Bounce House Accident Attorney

-In Chicago and throughout Illinois, bounce houses are a trendy option for children’s birthday parties and special occasions of all kinds.
-Unsurprisingly, as this trend has become more prevalent the rate of bounce house accidents and the insurance claims related to them have risen dramatically.
+In Chicago and throughout Illinois, bounce houses are a popular option for children’s birthday parties and special occasions of all kinds.
+Unsurprisingly, as this trend has become more prevalent, the rate of bounce house accidents and the insurance claims related to them have risen dramatically.
 The injuries associated with these events can be quite severe, and the medical bills from a so-called inflatable injury can often amount to hundreds of thousands of dollars or more.
-Rosenfeld Injury Lawyers has experience representing adults and children injured in inflatable accidents in Chicago.
+Rosenfeld Injury Lawyers LLC has experience representing adults and children injured in inflatable accidents in Chicago.

-When choosing a bounce house to rent or a facility to attend, it is very important to challenge that company’s reputation and safety record.
-It should come as little surprise that some businesses are far more experienced and effective in this regard, and the sacrifice of safety is not worth the savings that may be available.
+When choosing a bounce house to rent or a facility to attend, it is imperative to challenge that company’s reputation and safety record.
+It should come as little surprise that some businesses are far more experienced and competent in this regard, and the sacrifice of safety is not worth the savings that may be available.

 In 1995, there were more than 1,000 children treated for an inflatable injury in a Chicago emergency room.
 In 2010, more than 11,000 children were similarly treated.
 That is a staggering rise over a 15-year period, and the statistics suggest that those numbers will continue to rise annually for the foreseeable future.

 Based on a study by the U.S. Consumer Product Safety Commission, approximately three percent of bounce house accidents result in a hospital visit, mostly due to broken bones.
 More than one-third of those injuries occurred among children (click here for our child injury page) that were 5-years-old or younger.
-A significant portion of the breaks were severe and required surgery.
+Significant numbers of the breaks were severe and required surgery.

-When hosting a bounce house, it is very important that the renter be aware of their legal responsibility.
-Keep in mind that companies that rent bounce castles and the like normally require the renter to sign a waiver.
+When hosting a bounce house, it is imperative that the renter be aware of their legal responsibility.
+Keep in mind that companies that rent bounce castles and the like typically require the renter to sign a waiver.
 Bounce house facilities do the same and will not provide service to those who refuse.
 When a consumer signs a waiver, the consumer is accepting the risk associated with the activity, and thus the company is no longer liable.
-When hosting a rented bounce house, such as for a birthday party, a lawyer may recommend having the parents of attending children sign a similar waiver.Keeping Children Safe: Parental Inspection and Supervision
+When hosting a rented bounce house, such as for a birthday party, a lawyer may recommend having the parents of attending children sign a similar waiver.

 It is essential to understand that signing a waiver only means that one accepts the risk associated with the activity.
 Accidents do happen, and playing in a bounce house can be dangerous, just like so many outdoor activities that children enjoy.
-A waiver does not, however, mean that one accepts risk associated with negligence, such as inadequate maintenance or improper setup.
+A waiver does not, however, mean that one accepts the risk associated with negligence, such as inadequate maintenance or improper setup.
 If your child has been injured in a bounce house rented by you or hosted by another entity, then you should contact a lawyer immediately.
-It may be that the rental company, the facility or the host is liable and therefore must pay the medical bills and other damages associated with your child’s injury.Rosenfeld Injury Lawyers, Committed to Protecting You & Your Child When Injured In An Inflatable
+It may be that the rental company, the facility or the host is liable and therefore must pay the medical bills and other damages associated with your child’s injury.

 A fun party or event can quickly turn sour when a child or adult is injured in an inflatable accident.
 While no one ever intends for anyone to get hurt while having a good time in a jump house, these apparatuses are ripe for serious injury as safety is generally an afterthought.
-Rosenfeld Injury Lawyers knows the dangers with these recreational devices and is committed to holding all responsible parties accountable for their negligence.
+Rosenfeld Injury Lawyers LLC knows the dangers of these recreational devices and is committed to holding all responsible parties accountable for their negligence.
 We invite you to contact our office for a free consultation to discuss your case without any cost or obligation on your part.
 As with all of our Chicago injury cases, we only charge a fee when there is a recovery for you.